exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 Exasol executes User Defined Functions (UDFs) in an isolated Container whose root filesystem is derived from a Script Language Container (SLC).

 Running the AAF requires an SLC.

+#### Uploading the SLC to the BucketFS

 The following command
-* downloads the specified version `<VERSION>` (preferrably the latest) of a prebuilt AAF SLC from the [AAF releases](https://github.com/exasol/advanced-analytics-framework/releases/latest) on GitHub,
+* downloads the specified version `$VERSION` (preferrably the latest) of a prebuilt AAF SLC from the [AAF releases](https://github.com/exasol/advanced-analytics-framework/releases/latest) on GitHub,
 * uploads the file into the BucketFS,
 * and registers it to the database.

-The variable `$LANGUAGE_ALIAS` will be reused in [Additional Scripts](#additional-scripts).
+The variable `$LANGUAGE_ALIAS` will be reused in [Defining Additional SQL Scripts](#defining-additional-sql-scripts).

 ```shell
 LANGUAGE_ALIAS=PYTHON3_AAF